Roche/neuro-green/README.md

 ---

 ## About the architecture
 The model is a deep learning architecture designed for EEG data that combines wavelet transforms and Riemannian geometry.
-It is capable of learning from raw EEG data and can be applied to both classification and regression tasks.
 The model is composed of the following layers:
 It is based on the following layers:
- - Convolution: Uses complex-valued Gabor wavelets with parameters that are learned during training.
+ - Convolution: Uses complex-valued Gabor wavelets with parameters (frequency and standard deviation) that are learned during training.
  - Pooling: Derives features from the wavelet-transformed signal, such as covariance matrices.
  - Shrinkage layer: applies [shrinkage](https://scikit-learn.org/1.5/modules/covariance.html#basic-shrinkage) to the covariance matrices.
  - Riemannian Layers: Applies transformations to the matrices, leveraging the geometry of the Symmetric Positive Definite (SPD) manifold.